sourcegraph/about/handbook/engineering/web/onboarding.md

 - Prepare a proposal for how you'll work with the team solving that problem in the following three weeks.
 Your work may include:
     - Working on previously identified GitHub issues
     - Doing spikes to solve unknowns and learn more about the problem
-    - Writing RFCs to propose solutions, and planning development work resulting from that RFC
+    - Writing RFCs to propose solutions, and planning resulting development work
 - Discuss your plan with the team and your manager.
 - Get hacking!